 Compared to the Scottish average, the transport sector has an older and higher male representation in terms of its workforce.
-In addition, an increasing number of workers in the transport sector are retiring or leaving the industry.
 Action EG-11's focus on improving the diversity of the transport workforce will therefore improve the resilience and competitiveness of Scottish companies.
+Again, however, this could fall short of the absolute numbers required to meet the rise in demand and the fall in supply of skilled workers.